usmcamp0811/dotfiles/packages/websites/blog/Campground/content/post/nix-in-the-wild/05-taming-terraform-with-nix/index.md

 you can create workflows that are both maintainable and scalable.
 Throughout this post, I will demonstrate how these tools can work together effectively to streamline your approach to infrastructure as code.

+> Code for this post can be found [here](https://gitlab.com/initech-project/main-codebase)

 ## What is Terranix?

 ![](terranix-logo.png)